 Many varied commemorative events are held on each World Day, or on the days before or after.

 The World Day has a long history:

 From 1995, road victim organisations under the umbrella of the European Federation of Road Traffic Victims (FEVR) observed this Day together – first as European Day of Remembrance, but soon as World Day when NGOs from Africa, South America and Asia, who were associated members of FEVR, joined.

 Therefore FEVR is the creator and first owner of the World Day of Remembrance.
 Already from 2000, the Pope and other religious leaders remembered road victims worldwide on the 3rd Sunday of November, calling it ‘World Day’.

 10 years later – on 26th October 2005 – the World Day was adopted by the UN General Assembly as “the appropriate acknowledgement for victims of road traffic crashes and their families”.

-In 2015 we therefore celebrated the 20th anniversary of observing the World Day internationally and the 10th anniversary of its adoption by the United Nations.
+In 2015 we celebrated the 20th anniversary of observing the World Day internationally and the 10th anniversary of the World Day being adopted by the United Nations.

 Now the World Day is commemorated across all continents – not only by NGOs advocating for road safety and road victims, but also by governments and all related and relevant stakeholders: the World Day website has had over 50,000 visits from 193 countries since the World Day of 2014 and recorded some 80 events from 40 countries in both 2014 and 2015.